juandeaglio/TCR_JavaScript/README.md

 # TCR_TypeScript

+Commands (as seen in package.json):

+test_and_commit: This is my workflow for coding with Test && Commit || Revert.
+It checks for whether we can build or not, tests the code, and commits if it all succeeds, otherwise it goes back to last successful commit via Git.
+test: These are the jest tests.
+start: This is the development server via webpack.
+build: This is the production version served via webpack (might be more obfuscated).
+start-server: This starts the development server and is part of a playwright test suite.
+test-playwright: This waits for localhost:3000 to be accessible (if fails to start check for existing bindings on port 3000, i.e. some app is using your port 3000), it also executes playwright tests.
+test-with-server: Concurrently executes the start-server and test-playwright (blocks until port 3000 is accessible) scripts.

 Mirroring this on a private GitLab repo where a pipeline for building/testing/containerizing exists.

 Slowly building up the code for this as of 12/5/2023.